- Home

 - You can clearly explain your wish to donate and have discussed this with others, such as your family or your GP.

 - You have decided to give a kidney voluntarily.
-No one has pressured you, and you will not receive any money for it.
+No one has pressured you, and you do not receive money for it.

 - You are physically healthy and in good condition.